Motor Vehicle Rental Tax FAQs

 - Rentals to the United States, the Commonwealth or political subdivisions of the Commonwealth for their exclusive use if the purchases are pursuant to required official purchase orders to be paid for out of public funds.
 A United States government credit card or a Commonwealth of Virginia credit card may also be used if the credit of the federal or state government is bound and billings are sent directly to and paid by the government.
 (Source: Va.
 Code § 58.1-1737)

 - Rentals to any person for the purpose of re-rental.
 The person who will be re-renting the vehicle must have a valid rental certificate of registration in order for a transaction to qualify for this exemption and the rentor must keep adequate documentation of such certificate of registration.

-How will distributions of local revenues from the Rental Tax be handled for the quarter ending June 30, 2012?
+How are distributions of local revenues from the Rental Tax handled?

-Will there be any changes in determining the basis for each locality’s share of the Rental Tax?
+How is the basis determined for each locality’s share of the Rental Tax?

-How will the basis be determined in the case of a one-way rental?
+How isl the basis determined in the case of a one-way rental?